 - 1. This is being reviewed currently and further assistance may be added later in this financial year.
 The assistance currently being provided is shown below: - a.
-DFGs of up to £30,000 for appropriate and necessary adaptations which are reasonable and practicable - b.
+DFGs of up to £30,000 for appropriate and necessary adaptations which are reasonable and practicable. - 2.
 Reduce the time it takes to deliver adaptations.
 Adaptations provided through DFG's have been proven to delay admission to residential care for an average of 4 years and to reduce the amount of formal and informal domiciliary care required.
 The sooner such adaptations are provided the better in terms of this preventative effect.
 We aim to reduce the end to end times for Disabled Facilities Grant aided adaptations to 140 days.
-Prior to COVID progress had been made and applicants were generally seen within four weeks of an assessment.
-We aim to get back to assessing within 4 weeks and will continue to analyse the process and identify time efficiencies that can be implemented.
+Prior to COVID progress had been made and applicants were generally seen quicker.
+We aim to get back to assessing quickly and will continue to analyse the process and identify time efficiencies that can be implemented. - a.
+The District Direct Hospital Discharge Grant (max £3000) is intended to assist our residents who are able to return home from hospital but are prevented from doing so because there are factors at their home (that can be speedily remedied), that prevent them from doing so. - b.
+Handyperson Scheme providing Handrails\, Smoke alarms\, Key safes\, Small Accessibility and Safety works (e.g. prevention of slips and falls), Basic Home Improvements (e.g. minor furniture repairs).